This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 What Will Happen in the Coming Years?

-The government began regulating asbestos use in the 1970s, but the death rate from mesothelioma continues to grow.
-This is partly because the latency period for mesothelioma is so long.
-Someone exposed in 1970 may not receive a diagnosis and die from mesothelioma now.
+The government began regulating asbestos use in the 1970s, and it was estimated to start decreasing following 2005.
+However, before 1999, the coding associated with mesothelioma at the time of death did not exist, creating some challenges in assessing the accuracy of trends over the years.
+This is also in part due to the long latency period for mesothelioma to be diagnosed.
+Someone exposed in 1970 may not yet receive a diagnosis and die from mesothelioma at present.

 Mortality rates for mesothelioma should soon begin to decline.
 Asbestos has not disappeared, but its use is much less significant than it was 50 years ago.
-As older generations of exposed workers get diagnosed and pass away from mesothelioma, the death rate should go down.
+As older generations of exposed workers get diagnosed and pass away from mesothelioma, the death rate should decrease.

 Advances in treatment for mesothelioma should also help the rate decline.
-More aggressive and accurate surgical procedures, targeted therapies, gene therapies, immunotherapies, and other treatments help patients live longer with mesothelioma.
+More aggressive and accurate surgical procedures, targeted therapies, gene therapies, immunotherapies, and other therapies help patients live longer with mesothelioma.